MarcBruins/mvvmcross.github.io/mvxapps.md

 This is a list of apps built with MvvmCross.
 Too add your own, [edit this page on GitHub][mvxappspage].

 # Noise Sentinel - NMT Setup
-## Author
-Brüel & Kjær Environment Management Solutions
+*Author:* Brüel & Kjær Environment Management Solutions

-## Description
+*Description:*
 App to set up Noise Monitoring Terminals when using Noise Sentinel - On Demand, making sure you leave it operating correctly before leaving the location.